mitdbg/palimpzest/docs/docs/user-guide/optimization.md

 Keeping in line with "show don't tell", this page should have a motivating use case for which the user calls `plan = dataset.optimize()` and prints the resulting `plan`.
 We should then show how to construct e.g. 3 validation examples for the program, feed them into another call to `dataset.optimize()`, and print the new `plan` (ideally showing that it is more optimal).

 Finally, for (4.) we can show how to limit the optimizer's access to specific models (using the `avaiable_models` config option) ***for all operators***.
 In the near future, we may want to do some engineering to support per-operator limits on models.
 (Of course, we don't want users feeling like they have to tinker with the `Optimizer` too much.
-However, I think most new users will gravitate towards restricting models and customizing prompts -- and we should support this in the near term.)
+However, I think most new users will gravitate towards restricting models and customizing prompts -- and we should support this in the near term.) -->

+Coming Soon!

+In the meantime, if you have questions about how to use PZ's optimizer, please send us a message on [Discord](https://discord.gg/dN85JJ6jaH).